Pablo-Palma/Push_swap/README.md

 ---

-Certainly!
-You can incorporate your `checker_bonus` as a succinct addition to the existing testing section like this:

----

 ### 🎯 Testing:

 - Use the provided [`push_swap_test.sh`](https://github.com/Pablo-Palma/Push_swap/blob/main/test/push_swap_test.sh) script to run through a series of tests to ensure reliability.